Where Results Are Only as Accurate as the Sample Amount Dispensed

 That means the tubing in liquid dispensing systems needs to be straight, cleanly sheared, and properly finished at its end — for instance, flat, angled, or rounded, depending on what is being tested — so that the tubes align precisely with the very tiny wells in the test plate.

-Effects of precision tubing on carryover contamination risk
+Effects of precision tube cutting on carryover contamination risk

 The precision of the tubing in fluid dispensing systems can also have an impact on phenomena such as wicking and the so-called last drop problem:

 - Wicking occurs when some of the liquid sample comes up the outside of the tube rather than being dispensed into the proper destination.